nickyharpor/cyberconnect-discount-middlewares/README.md

 middlewares to apply a discount on an essence in several different ways.
 [CollectPaidMw.sol](https://github.com/cyberconnecthq/cybercontracts/blob/main/src/middlewares/essence/CollectPaidMw.sol)
-is used as the base for writing these new middlewares.
+serves as the base for all middlewares.

 ## Usage: